 If I am approved what kind of discount will I get?

-Upon such a determination, the District will make an adjustment or credit the utility bill for up to two months of excess charges at 75% of the water and sewer consumption caused by the leak that exceeds the seasonal monthly average when the leak occurred.
-If the water did not reach the sewer system then an adjustment will be made to the sewer consumption caused by the leak that exceeds the annual average or a minimum of 3,000 gallons, whichever is larger.
+Upon such a determination, the District will make an adjustment or credit the utility bill for up to two months of excess charges at 75% of the Tier 1 Use and Tier 2 Use charges which are above the average seasonal use.
+If the water did not reach the sewer system then an adjustment will be made to the Sewer Use charge that exceeds the annual average or a minimum of 3,000 gallons, whichever is larger.